mkohler/cython_swig/README.rst

 .. class:: handout

-Import the shared object, and boom, you are running code from the PYX file, that is calling C library code.
+    Import the shared object we just built, and boom, you are running C code from Python.
+Great!

+    How did that happen again?

+    Let's review.

 Cython build review
 ====================

+0. Given: adder.h, libadder.so

 1. Cython